 - the ears, including special canals which give us a three-dimensional sense of motion

 - the muscles themselves, called ‘muscle sense’ or kinaesthesia.

 The skeleton is made up of 206 bones.
 Bones are a form of connective tissue reinforced with calcium and bone cells.
 Bones have a softer centre, called marrow, where blood cells are made.
 The three main functions of the skeleton are:

-- Movement - most skeletal muscles are attached to bones in opposite working groups, like the bicep and tricep muscles of the upper arm.
+- movement – most skeletal muscles are attached to bones in opposite working groups, like the biceps and triceps muscles of the upper arm.

-Some of the more common problems of the locomotor system include:
+Some common problems of the locomotor system include:

-- Broken bones - caused by falls or accidents
+- bone fractures – caused by falls or accidents

 This page has been produced in consultation with and approved by:

 Content on this website is provided for information purposes only.
 Information about a therapy, service, product or treatment does not in any way endorse or support such therapy, service, product or treatment and is not intended to replace advice from your doctor or other registered health professional.
 The information and materials contained on this website are not intended to constitute a comprehensive guide concerning all aspects of the therapy, product or treatment described on the website.
 All users are urged to always seek advice from a registered health care professional for diagnosis and answers to their medical questions and to ascertain whether the particular therapy, service, product or treatment described on the website is suitable in their circumstances.
 The State of Victoria and the Department of Health & Human Services shall not bear any liability for reliance by any user on the materials contained on this website.